Probate Q&A Series

 1. Initiating the Partition Suit

-Any co-owner or heir may file a complaint for partition in the superior court where the land lies.
+Any co-owner or heir may file a special proceeding for partition before the clerk of superior court in the county where the land lies.
 Under G.S.
-46-2, the plaintiff must describe the property, state each party’s interest and pray for either partition in kind (division of the land) or sale with proceeds divided.
+46-2, the petitioner must describe the property, state each party’s interest and request partition in kind or partition by sale.

 2. Identifying and Joining All Interested Parties

-To prevent later challenges, the complaint must name every person with a recorded or inheritable interest:
+To prevent later challenges, the petition must name every person with a recorded or inheritable interest:

 • Conduct a title search to list all heirs and grantees.